l3af-project/l3af-arch/planning/chaining_enhancements.md

 ## Why do we chain eBPF programs?

 This is maybe the most common question we get about L3AFD.
-To understand the answer, it's important to understand one of the core philosophes of L3AF: L3AF is a platform to orchestrate and compose multiple, independent eBPF programs.
+To understand the answer, it's important to understand one of the core philosophies of L3AF: L3AF is a platform to orchestrate and compose multiple, independent eBPF programs.
 We believe that eBPF users can benefit from the development and open distribution of modular eBPF programs.
 In this respect, we embrace the Unix philosophy of “write programs that do one thing and do it well.”
 Our vision is that the L3AF team, open-source community, and other businesses will develop independent eBPF programs that will be shared in a “kernel function marketplace.”
 Users can then download a selection of signed eBPF programs and orchestrate them to solve their unique business needs.

 As an example, in one datacenter you may want to run this chain of programs: